mojtabaOstovari/BasicProgramming-fall2020/README.md

 This course introduces fundamental of computer programming using the Java programming language. we cover all basic syntax of Java with object-oriented programming principles.

-# Final Exam
-Sunday 1399/11/05, 9:00 AM
-<br>More information including subjects and solution will be published later.

 # Class Time and Location
 * Sunday and Tuesday 10:30-12:30 AM, Wednesday 1:00-3:00 PM.